Sa-Rangaraj/cse15l-lab-reports/Lab1.md

 **When providing the command with no arguments, the user will be taken into their home directory**

 As shown below, the user's working directory was previously the lecture1 folder: `~/lecture1`, however after running the command the terminal prompt only displays the `~`, indicating that they were taken back into the home directory.
 As shown by the second use of the command - which is in the messages folder within the lecture1 directory: `~/lecture1/messages` - the user will be taken to the home no matter what the current directory is.
-This is not an error, more akin to a shortcut, allowing one to get to home `~` without having to provide a path to the ternimanl.
+This is not an error, rather a shortcut allowing one to get to home `~` without having to provide a path to the ternimanl.
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$